JuanMartinElorriaga/datascience/GM2dev/Airmap/Telemetry/README.md

 ==============================

 First project for AIRMAP.
 Exploratory Analysis and Data Visualization based on a single sample of the whole universe collected in 2020.
 The sample was given by Michael Murry.
 Date: 25112020.
+Refresh: the first dataset was corrupted (partially) so it had to be asked for again)

 Project Organization
 ------------